msimonborg/we-dle/README.md

   of what your changes are and why you've made them
   * Please keep PRs small and limited in scope

-If you can run a [LiveBook](https://livebook.dev/) server locally you can open the open the project notebooks in the `./notebooks/` directory.
+If you can run a [LiveBook](https://livebook.dev/) server locally you can open the project notebooks in the `./notebooks/` directory.
 Connect your server's runtime to the project by using the "Mix standalone" runtime setting.